arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 ## Inheritance again

-As we've discussed (briefly) several times in previous labs, all objects in extend the `Object` class.
+As we've discussed (briefly) several times in previous labs, all classes extend the `Object` class.
 This means they **inherit** all methods and data accessible to instances of the `Object` class.
 Check out the Java 8 `Object` documentation [here](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html).

 Scroll down or [click here](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#toString--) to the description for `Object.toString()`.
 This is the `toString` provided to any class that does not explictly override the `toString` method.